Electrical Solutions

 How often should an EICR be carried out?

+In April 2021, the UK government made it mandatory for Housing Associations and Social Housing to seek an EICR certificate every five years – although this is not a legal requirement for commercial buildings.
 Within commercial premises, the Duty Holder has a legal responsibility to ensure electrical installations are safe and compliant, by managing regular maintenance inspections and documentation.
 Duty Holders have a legal obligation to ensure a duty of care.

 Would an EICR interrupt daily operations?

+Fixed electrical wiring testing can cause minor disruption to daily operations as it involves a sequence of examinations such as dead testing, which will temporarily switch off power within the area that is being tested.
 However, at BES Group, we understand the importance of productivity and keeping your business operational.
 Therefore, our electrical engineers will safely work around your schedule and keep disruption to a minimum.
 We also encourage plants and premises to maximise testing capabilities during shutdown periods, as this will allow for examination and testing to take place without interfering with daily operations.

 What does an EICR mean for Housing Associations?